dumbie/CtrlUI/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
+v1.18.0.0 (-April-2020)
+- DirectXInput now shows overlay notifications.
+* Miscellaneous application improvements and fixes.

 v1.17.0.0 (17-April-2020)
 - You can now download rom information from the file picker.
-* Miscellaneous application improvements and fixes.

 v1.15.0.0 (1-April-2020)
 - You can now disable a button on the controller mapping screen.